sitetester/rust-learning/src/traits/Drop.md

 # [Drop trait](https://doc.rust-lang.org/std/ops/trait.Drop.html)

-It's like a destructure in Java.
+It's like a Destructor in Java.
 Used for cleanup.

 - **Auto called at end of scope (& in reverse order)**
 ```rust